Z3NTL3/ProxyBeast/README.md

     - *Supports proxy checking for*
         > ``SOCKS/4/5 & HTTP/HTTPS`` type proxies<br>
         > - **NOTE**<br>
-        > SOCKS protocol version 4/a can be support.
-Open a request issue on Github issues.
+        > SOCKS protocol version 4/a can be supported.
+Request it from Github issues tab.
     - *Powerful event-driven goroutine pools*
         > Results in efficient and reliable architecture
     - *Lightweight app*